What is True RMS Measurement? RMS Vs True RMS

 Where to measure the True RMS value?

-If voltage or current waveform is perfect sinusoidal, both the true RMS and average responding meter read accurately.
-In recent years the non-sinusoidal current devices are being popularly used.
+If the voltage or current waveform is perfectly sinusoidal, the true RMS and average responding meter read accurately.
+In recent years, non-sinusoidal current devices have been popularly used.
 The recently developed devices are as follows.

 In these devices, the current flows in spikes rather than having a perfect sinusoidal waveform.
 The current wave shapes have a dramatic effect on the measurement.
 If an average responding meter is used for measurement, then the appreciable amount of measurement error will be there.

-The true RMS instruments are much more accurate than the RMS instrument when measuring the distorted waveform or the waveform deviating from sinusoidal wave shape.
+True RMS instruments are much more accurate than RMS instruments when measuring distorted waveforms or waveforms deviating from sinusoidal waveshapes.

 Specifications of True RMS Multimeter